 - i.
-Promote demand driven and beneficiary led approaches in selection of technologies and extension messages. - ii.
-Promote pluralism and institute mechanisms to coordinate and ensure delivery of quality extension service.
+Promote beneficiary led approaches in selection of technologies and extension messages. - ii.
+Promote pluralism and institute mechanisms to coordinate and ensure delivery of quality extension service. - iii.
+Invest in the delivery of livestock extension services

-3.7 FINANCE
+3.8 FINANCE

-Despite its contribution to livelihood support, food security and the economy, funding to the livestock sector by public and private entities has been inadequate over the years.
+Despite its contribution to livelihood support, food security and the economy, funding to the Livestock Sector by public and private entities has been inadequate over the years.
 The cost of credit is also high and inaccessible to most livestock actors along the value chain.
 The most affected groups are small-scale livestock producers, pastoralists, women and youth who lack collateral required by conventional financial institutions.
 Financial literacy among value chain actors especially primary producers is low making it difficult for them to access financing.
 Financing models are not responsive to different livestock enterprises and lack technical support.
+Current financing arrangements do not recognize livestock as collateral for acquisition of credit.

-Public financing is cheaper compared to private institutions but the funding is inadequate to cater for the varied needs in the livestock sector.
+Public sector financing is cheaper compared to private institutions but the funding is inadequate to cater for the varied needs in the Livestock Sector.
 Public institutions are also sparsely distributed in the country and some livestock players are unaware of products offered.
-Some development partners and philanthropists have supported the livestock sector through grants which do not complete full financing cycle.
+Some development partners and philanthropists have supported the Livestock Sector through grants which do not complete full financing cycle.